 When people stand in front of this mural, I want them to connect through shared understanding, their concern for war today allowing them to empathize with the suffering of my grandfather and thousands of Latvian Jews during the Second World War.

 July 2022.
-The 11th Annual Convention of Liepaja Jewelry.
+The 11th Annual Convention of Liepaja Jews.
 I returned to my birthplace in Latvia at a time when the world once again felt unstable.
 War was no longer something confined to history books.
 For someone whose family history was shaped by deportation and survival, these global tensions felt deeply personal.
 I felt compelled to respond - through public art.

 But public art does not exist in isolation.
 A local journalist Liba Mellere recognized the importance of the project early on.
 Understanding both the historical weight and the contemporary relevance of the mural, she helped secure a wall — a visible, meaningful space in Redans Museum, where the work could live publicly.
 What might have remained an idea became reality because someone believed it deserved to be seen.